-IGH for B-Cell Chronic Lymphocytic Leukemia (B-CLL), Somatic Hypermutation Analysis
+IGH Somatic Hypermutation Analysis, B-Cell Chronic Lymphocytic Leukemia (B-CLL)

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 The presence or absence of somatic hypermutation in the immunoglobulin heavy chain gene (IGH) variable (V) region DNA will be reported.
-A mutation frequency of 2% or greater will be reported as mutated.
+A mutation frequency of greater than 2% will be reported as mutated.
 Both the percent mutation and the V region allele identified in the rearrangement will be included in the report.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-The prognostic significance of somatic hypermutation status is only known when a single functional IGH rearrangement is identified.
+The prognostic significance of somatic hypermutation (SHM) status is only known when a single functional IGH rearrangement is identified (ie, in frame junctional coding region with no predicted premature protein truncation).
 However, a variety of situations can occur, for which the clinical significance is unknown at this time.
 These can broadly be grouped into the following:

 1. Greater than 1 functional rearrangement is identified, with discordant mutation status

 Rearrangements with mutation status at or near the 2% cutoff should be interpreted with caution for the purposes of prognosis, particularly if the entire IGHV sequence could not be sequenced due to the use of framework region 1 (FR1) V region primers.
 If such results are identified, an appropriate comment will be provided in the report.